Embodied resilience for apocalyptic times

 • How you can navigate internal tensions and conflict in ways that allow people to stay in relationship?

-• Why people are often over-reacting in ways that seem disproportionate to the situation?
+• Why people are often over-reacting to situations at work in ways that seem disproportionate?

 • What to do about staff turnover and how you can better support people to stay?

-By clearly identifying the sources of stress, creating the space to feel what is real and learn language and tools to settle the nervous system in the moment, you can expand your team’s individual and collective resilience to sustain its work, deal with conflict and adapt to change.
+By clearly naming the sources of stress, identifying what is within your control to change and learn language and tools to navigate challenges with more intention and spaciousness, you can expand your staff’s individual and your team’s collective capacity to sustain its work, deal with conflict and uncertainty and adapt to change.

 Contact me to discuss